rawify/Quaternion.js/README.md

 ---
 Calculates the conjugate of a quaternion.
 If the quaternion is normalized, the conjugate is the inverse of the quaternion - but faster.

+Quaternion exp()
+---
+Calculates the natural exponentiation of the quaternion

+Quaternion log()
+---
+Calculates the natural logarithm of the quaternion

 double real()
 ---
 Returns the real part of the quaternion